tinchodias/hiedra/README.md

 # Hiedra [![Build Status](https://travis-ci.org/tinchodias/hiedra.png)](http://travis-ci.org/tinchodias/hiedra)

-It is a small Pharo project to visually connect items in a history-like graph.
-It uses Athens, and provides support for Morphic, FastTable and Spec.
+Render a column that visually connects a list of items in a format that's commonly used for VCS commits.
+Implemented in Pharo, it uses Athens, and provides support for Morphic, FastTable, Spec and Spec2.

 ## Screenshots

-White theme and single column (the text sticks to the hiedra on each row):
+Text and hiedra in the same column (the text sticks to the hiedra on each row):

 ![screenshotB](screenshotB.png)

-Dark theme and two columns:
+Multiple columns, dark theme:

 ![screenshot](screenshot.png)